middyjs/middy/README.md

 ## Contributing

 Everyone is very welcome to contribute to this repository.
 Feel free to [raise issues](https://github.com/middyjs/middy/issues) or to [submit Pull Requests](https://github.com/middyjs/middy/pulls).

+If you are a maintainer and want to release a new version of Middy, consult the dedicated [RELEASE manual](/RELEASE.md).

 ## License